solhaim/VC_Paraguay2024/README.md

 5) Determine Vc lineage and sublineage

 ```
-Each one of you will be working in a user of the server named "alu0X", so whenever you find "alu0X" in a command, change it to the correct name of the user you'll be working with.
+You will be working in a user of the server named "nw070X", so all the directories mentioned in this manual will refer to directories present in this user.
 ```
 ## Exercise <!-- omit in toc -->
 ### Quality control